Farzanehsalimi/rick-morty-explorer/README.md

 - Skeleton UI for lists and detail pages
 - React Spinners for subtle loading indicators
-- Full error boundary behavior using React Query
+- Full error boundary behavior using TanStack Query

 ---